-Goal: Follow along with this lesson to see how changes are tracked using Git.
-We'll create a one-page website that says "hello" to the world.
-The steps we follow in this lesson will reflect the daily workflow we'll use when coding all of our projects.
-Use the details in the cheat sheet as reference for starting all of your projects.
+Goal: In this lesson, we'll create a one-page website that says "hello" to the world.
+In the process, we'll learn about Git, a tool for tracking changes to our code.
+The steps we follow in this lesson will reflect the daily workflow we'll use when coding all of our projects throughout our time at Epicodus.
+You can also use the cheat sheet as a reference for starting your projects this week - but using Git for your projects will soon become second nature.

-In order to save code using the Git version control system, Git must have a name and email to stamp every time we take a snapshot of our work.
-We do this with a global configuration in the terminal:
+In order to save code using the Git version control system, Git needs to have our name and email.
+On our personal machines, we can do this just once with a global configuration in the terminal:

 $ git config --global user.name "Padma Patil" $ git config --global user.email [email protected]